-- A rocks glass
+A rocks glass

-- 1 scoop of cubed ice
+1 scoop of cubed ice

-- 30ml sweet red vermouth
+30ml sweet vermouth (red)

-- A piece of orange peel or orange slice, for garnish
+A piece of orange peel or orange slice, for garnish

 There are two ways of making a negroni.
 You can use the build and stir method, which involves adding each ingredient one by one and stirring them together at the end.
-Or there's the roll method, where you pour the ingredients back and forth between two shakers, which makes for a slightly more diluted drink.
+Or there's the roll method, where you pour the ingredients back and forth between two shakers for the mix, which makes for a slightly more diluted drink.